Yes, wecashanycar buys any car regardless of its condition.

 The Honda S2000 was definitely a step out of the norm with funky looks and extreme speed.
 This model caused a stir because of its semblance to the famous roadster, Mazda Miata.
 The first S2000 was a noisy machine and, with a red line of 9000+ RPM, has quite a screaming entrance.
 Although the noise was toned down in subsequent models, Honda retained the 2.0L 4 cylinder engine that could eject the S2000 from 0 – 60 miles in a mere 5.8 seconds.
 All these features make the Honda S2000 a fun drive on any given day.

 After the fuss created by the S2000, Honda produced the Club Racer or simply, the CR.
 Besides being sexier and lighter in total weight, the CR was also faster than its base model sibling, the S2000.
 Covering 60mph in 5.7 seconds, and with only 1400 created, it remains a valuable purchase to this date.

 2006-2011 Honda Civic Type- R

 The Civic Type R is mostly renowned for its speed and good looks.
-With a 2.0L 4 cylinder engine coupled that worked with the 6-speed manual transmission to deliver 198hp and 143 pound-ft of torque, the Civic Type-R could cover 60mph in 6.6 seconds.
+With a 2.0L 4 cylinder engine coupled with the 6-speed manual transmission to deliver 198hp and 143 pound-ft of torque, the Civic Type-R could cover 60mph in 6.6 seconds.
 Honda proved that it could create a performance car with the Civic Type-R.

 2017 Honda Civic Si